elizabeth-horwath/pennsive.github.io/environments.markdown

 nav_order: 2
 ---
 # Setting up your environment
 Neuroimaging software can be difficult to install and have complex dependencies.
 If any tool has a different version or is configured differently, results can become impossible to reproduce.
-Containers are like lightweight VMs that turns your environment into code so it can be shared, version controlled, and reproduced on any machine that supports a container runtime.
+So we use containers which are like lightweight VMs that turn your environment into code so it can be shared, version controlled, and reproduced on any machine that supports a container runtime.
 On platforms where you have root access (like your computer), docker is the most convenient container runtime, but Singularity is a good alternative for rootless containers in cluster environments.

 There are some general purpose container images you can pull to do experimenting, but new projects with public results should create a project-specific container by writing a Dockerfile.
 NeuroDocker automates much of this process,
 ```sh